Project-OSRM/osrm-backend/docs/http.md

 ### Table service

 Computes the duration of the fastest route between all pairs of supplied coordinates.
-Returns the duration or distances or both between the coordinate pairs.
+Returns durations or distances or both between the coordinate pairs.
 Note that the distances are not the shortest distance between two coordinates, but rather the distances of the fastest routes.
-Duration is in seconds and distances are in meters.
+Durations are in seconds and distances are in meters.

 ```endpoint
 GET /table/v1/{profile}/{coordinates}?{sources}=[{elem}...];&{destinations}=[{elem}...]&annotations={duration|distance|duration,distance}